yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

 During performance evaluation, we employ four metrics to assess performance:
-**Load Balance**: Measured by the average standard deviation of the ratio of the server's resource occupation to the total resource amount over time.
+Load Balance: Measured by the average standard deviation of the ratio of the server's resource occupation to the total resource amount over time.
 This reflects the uniformity of server resource utilization.
-**Server Earnings**: Comprising the difference between the vehicle's cost paid and the task budget, along with the total revenue minus the maintenance cost.
+Server Earnings: Comprising the difference between the vehicle's cost paid and the task budget, along with the total revenue minus the maintenance cost.
 It indicates the actual revenue situation of edge servers.
-**Vehicle Utility**: Reflected by the completion rate, which is the ratio of completed tasks to total submitted tasks.
+Vehicle Utility: Reflected by the completion rate, which is the ratio of completed tasks to total submitted tasks.
 A high completion rate implies more efficient processing of vehicle tasks, enhancing the vehicle user experience and also reflecting the ability of the task scheduling strategy to ensure task completion.
-**Task Completion Rate**: One of the crucial indicators for measuring the effectiveness of the task scheduling strategy.
+Task Completion Rate: One of the crucial indicators for measuring the effectiveness of the task scheduling strategy.
 It is directly related to vehicle utility and the operating efficiency of the entire system.

 ---